nitrochange/3rd-year-course-work/README.md

 This study is completed as a 3rd year course project.

-Bank text corpus is on /corpus/*
+# Data

-# Demo
+Bank text corpus and bank dictionary are at /corpus/*

 # Our study